seanzinh0/calculator-js/README.md

 the answer is stored and will be the first number in your next calculation.
 The calculator is also keyboard compatible so you can use any key from 0-9 and also use . to input numbers.
 For operations you can use the keyboard keys *, /, +, - and that will input the operator.
 To submit use the equals key and to clear use backspace or esc keys.
+You cannot have operators inputted consecutively as well.

 I hope you enjoy the way I added functionality into my calculator app.